pabloverat/squawk/README.md

     return Event(type_of_action=self.type_of_action, user_id=self.user_id)
 ```

-## SOLID Principles
+# SOLID Principles

-Single Responsibility Principle (SRP):
+*Single Responsibility Principle (SRP):*
-The EventService class is responsible for creating, deleting, and retrieving events.
+The ``EventService`` class is responsible for creating, deleting, and retrieving events.
 It also includes methods for generating reports.
 Although it handles multiple operations, it can still be considered to have a single responsibility related to managing events and generating reports.

-Open-Closed Principle (OCP):
+*Open-Closed Principle (OCP):*
-EventService class: The EventService class is open for extension because new methods can be added to it without modifying its existing code.
+``EventService`` class: The ``EventService`` class is open for extension because new methods can be added to it without modifying its existing code.
 However, it is not explicitly closed for modification since the methods get_event and update_event are placeholders and may require modification in the future.
 Therefore, it partially complies with OCP.

+*Liskov Substitution Principle (LSP):*
+The ``DBAuthStrategy`` class is a subtype of the ``UserAuthStrategy`` abstract base class and inherits the authenticate method.
+It maintains the same method signature and behaves as expected.
+Therefore, it adheres to the LSP.

+*Interface Segregation Principle (ISP):*
+The ``UserAuthStrategy`` abstract base class defines a specific interface with a single method, authenticate.
+It provides a minimal and focused interface for implementing different authentication strategies.
+This follows the ISP by not imposing unnecessary methods on its subclasses.

-Dependency Inversion Principle (DIP):
+*Dependency Inversion Principle (DIP):*
-The EventService class depends on the EventDAO class, which is a low-level module responsible for data access.
-This adherence to DIP allows for easy substitution of different EventDAO implementations without modifying the EventService class.
+The ``EventService`` class depends on the ``EventDAO`` class, which is a low-level module responsible for data access.
+This adherence to DIP allows for easy substitution of different ``EventDAO`` implementations without modifying the ``EventService`` class.
 Therefore, it complies with DIP.

-In summary, the code partially complies with SRP, OCP, and DIP, but it does not exhibit LSP or ISP since the relevant information is not present.